-Note: If electrical/electronic components are used as a ground for the welder or are located between the welder ground and the weld, current flow from the welder could severely damage the component.
+Note: If electrical/electronic components are used as a ground for the welder, or electrical/electronic components are located between the welder ground and the weld, current flow from the welder could severely damage the component.

-- 6. Protect the wiring harness from welding debris and spatter. - Use standard welding practices to weld the materials.
+- 6. Protect the wiring harness from welding debris and spatter. - 7.
+Use standard welding practices to weld the materials.